> We are social enterprise, registered as a Public Benefit Corporation, or B-Corp focused on a triple bottom line: people, planet, and profit.

 > We are a lean social enterprise.
 Doing so allows us to reinvest a sizable amount (70%!) back into our partners.
 Meet our main people here.

 > If you too believe in elevating the status of women worldwide; the power of the artisan economy; and that your purchase can and should make an impact, we want to hear from you.
-Contact us via our contact form.
+Contact us via our contact form and check out our current openings.

 training & fair wages